Joshtr08083/arduino_web/README.md

 # Arduino-Web Project

-This is a *very* specific use-case made by a *very* inexperienced developer who may or may not have gotten more-than-hed-like-to-admit advice from ChatGPT.
+This is a *very* specific use-case made by a *very* inexperienced developer.

 ## **What is it?**
 This is the web dashboard app for logging and displaying data gathered from an arduino.
 Right now that data is useless data from sensors lying around.